Who I see

-Sessions are offered primarily Wednesday through Saturday and some Sundays.
+Sessions are offered primarily Tuesday through Saturday and some Mondays.

 Your first session will typically include a discussion of the issues that brought you to counselling and of your related feelings and thoughts—it is a time for establishing rapport and for you to determine whether this is a comfortable therapeutic ‘fit.’
 At this time, we will also set some initial goals for counselling.
 You are encouraged to share your feedback to ensure that the counselling is benefiting you.
 I may also share some initial impressions.